Bebe Rexha collapses on stage after being struck in head by fan's phone at gig

 — Pop Crave (@PopCrave) June 19, 2023

-Now, following the moment, fans have taken to social media to share their support for Rexha, and share their recollections of what happened at the show.
+Now, fans have taken to social media to share their support for Rexha, and recall their recollections of what happened at the show.

 “This is Bebe Rexha being rushed out of the concert venue here in NYC after someone threw a fucking phone and hit her face as she was leaving the stage.
 We were all having a hell of a good time and so was Bebe, we were all having a blast, I mean who would even do that???
 We hope you’re ok,” wrote one user.